eran88/Lunar-Lander-Continuous2/README.md

 ## Names of Submitters
 Moshe Binieli & Eran Shmuel

+## How to view the results
+open the relevent notebook in the regular environment or the noisy environment or read the report

 ## How to run the code
 In order to run the code, you need to follow some simple steps.
 1. Upload the relevant notebook Google Colab.